What data I show when I show data about Haruki Murakami

 If you are around, make sure to have a look!

-Slow Data Art Animations
+Data Animations

-This animated shoji visualisation of the city and its uncertain walls
+The data animation below is based on the city and its uncertain walls

-takes about 7 minutes to complete.
+and takes about 7 minutes to complete.

-You can view this and other data art animations as a stand alone application using the links below.
+You can view this and other data animations as a stand alone application using the links below.

 Videos